 Located at the western tip of Cape Nelson in Oro Province, Tufi is the second largest of the 9 tropical fiords found in the area.

-The dive resort is built on the site of the original pub & hotel that served the small expatriate community prior to independence, when Tufi was a settlement for the Australian Administration, the story of which is told rather amusingly in Colin Baker’s book Doodlebuggers in Paradise.
+The dive resort is built on the site of the original pub and hotel that served the small expatriate community prior to independence.
+Tufi was a settlement for the Australian Administration back then, the story of which is told rather amusingly in Colin Baker’s book Doodlebuggers in Paradise.

-The resort’s main lodge is a single story colonial style wooden building with wide verandas which houses the common lounge, the restaurant and the bar.
+The resort’s main lodge is a single story colonial style wooden building.
+With has wide verandas, which houses the common lounge, the restaurant and the bar.

 The accommodation consists of a number of self-contained bungalows distributed around the main lodge.
-There is also a very nice terrace & BBQ area that overlooks Tufi fiord and provides superb views all the way to the extinct volcanoes in the distance.
+There is also a very nice terrace and BBQ.
+Which overlooks Tufi fiord and provides superb views all the way to the extinct volcanoes in the distance.